 Why Low Cascade Snowpack Matters to Salem

 Snowpack is our natural water tower — and that’s exactly why what happens in the Cascades matters to all of us in the Willamette Valley.
 Those mountains collect snow all winter long, and as temperatures warm in spring and summer, that snow slowly melts and feeds our rivers and streams.
-The Willamette River, the North Santiam, the creeks that wind through our neighborhoods — they all depend on a healthy snowpack to keep flowing through the dry months.
+The Willamette River, the North Santiam, the creeks that wind through our neighborhoods — they all depend on a healthy snow to keep flowing through the dry months.

 For the farmers and growers across the Willamette Valley, snowmelt is essential.
 It feeds the irrigation systems that keep Oregon’s agricultural economy running.
 From grass seed to nursery stock to vineyards, our local farms rely on a steady water supply that starts as snow in the mountains.

 And then there’s wildfire risk.
-When snowpack is low, forests dry out earlier in the season.
+When snow is low, forests dry out earlier in the season.
 Vegetation that would normally stay moist into July starts curing in May or June.
 That means a longer, more intense wildfire season — something Salem residents have experienced firsthand in recent years with smoke-filled skies and air quality warnings.
-Low Cascade snowpack this winter could translate directly into a tough Oregon wildfire season 2026.
+Low Cascade snow this winter could translate directly into a tough Oregon wildfire season 2026.

 Oregon Snowpack 2026: Is There Still Hope?

 Oregon weather can change fast — and it often does.
-Peak snowpack in the Cascades typically doesn’t arrive until late March or early April.
+Peak snow in the Cascades typically doesn’t arrive until late March or early April.
 That means we still have several weeks of prime snowfall season ahead of us.
 A few solid storm systems rolling in off the Pacific could make a meaningful dent in the deficit.

 That said, we’d need a remarkable run of cold, snowy weather to dig out of a hole this deep.
 NOAA’s Portland forecast office and state water managers are watching closely, but the honest assessment is that even a strong finish to winter probably won’t bring us back to normal.
 We’re playing catch-up from a long way behind.